Comparisons12 min read

 Premium (Annual) ~$8.33/mo Same — best value

-QuillBot also occasionally offers student discounts through .edu email verification, though availability varies by region.
+QuillBot occasionally offers student discounts through .edu email verification, though it depends on where you are.

 Grammarly Overview

-Grammarly is the gold standard in AI-powered grammar and writing assistance.
-It goes far beyond spell-check, offering real-time suggestions for clarity, engagement, tone, and even delivery style.
-For students who want their writing to sound polished and professional, Grammarly is hard to beat.
+Grammarly is the gold standard when it comes to AI grammar and writing help.
+It goes way beyond spell-check, offering real-time suggestions for clarity, tone, engagement, and how your writing comes across.
+For students who want their work to sound sharp and polished, Grammarly is tough to beat.

 Key Features for Students

-• Advanced Grammar & Spelling: Catches complex errors including subject-verb agreement, misplaced modifiers, and comma splices that simpler tools miss.
+• Advanced Grammar & Spelling: Catches complex errors including subject-verb agreement, misplaced modifiers, and comma splices — the stuff simpler tools miss.

-• Clarity & Conciseness Suggestions: Flags wordy sentences, passive voice overuse, and vague language — essentially coaching you to write more clearly.
+• Clarity & Conciseness Suggestions: Flags wordy sentences, too much passive voice, and vague language.
+Basically coaches you to write more clearly.

-• Tone Detector: Tells you how your writing sounds (confident, friendly, formal, etc.) before you hit submit.
-Incredibly useful for emails to professors.
+• Tone Detector: Shows you how your writing sounds (confident, friendly, formal, etc.) before you send it.
+Incredibly helpful for emails to professors.

-• GrammarlyGO (AI Assistant): Generate drafts, brainstorm ideas, rewrite sections, and adjust tone with AI prompts.
+• GrammarlyGO (AI Assistant): Generate drafts, brainstorm ideas, rewrite sections, and shift your tone with AI prompts.

 • Plagiarism Checker: Compares your text against ProQuest's academic database and billions of web pages.

-• Style Guides & Goals: Set your writing goals (audience, formality, domain) and Grammarly adjusts suggestions accordingly.
+• Style Guides & Goals: Set your writing goals (audience, formality, domain) and Grammarly adjusts its suggestions.
 The "Academic" setting is perfect for essays.

-• Full Sentence Rewrites: While not a dedicated paraphraser, Grammarly now offers sentence-level rewrite suggestions that are quite effective.
+• Full Sentence Rewrites: While it's not a dedicated paraphraser, Grammarly now offers sentence-level rewrite suggestions that work pretty well.

 Grammarly Pricing (2026)